 Did you know that you can rent the Penthouse Suite at the RiverWalk Resort?
 No, you don’t need to be rockstar or the CEO of some giant tech company to afford it.
 The larger suites at the RiverWalk Resort are perfect for large families who need a little more space, but still want all the amenities and customer service that come with a resort in town.
 Start planning your next family reunion, multi-generational family vacation or getaway with friends.
 We like to call it "togethering."

-With smartphones, tablets, and video games, it’s easy to spend your summer vacation indoors.
-Leave all the technology behind and escape to the White Mountains for a little family fun.
+With smartphones, tablets, video games, and Tik Tok, it’s easy for your kids to spend their entire summer vacation indoors.
+It’s time to leave all the technology behind and escape to the White Mountains for a little family fun.
 For centuries, the White Mountains were a popular escape for America’s elite who would come to the area every summer to enjoy the fresh mountain air.